iadarshanand/Notes-Sharing-backend-/README.md

 - **MongoDB**: NoSQL database for storing notes and user data.
 - **Mongoose**: ODM library for MongoDB and Node.js.
 - **JWT (JSON Web Tokens)**: Authentication mechanism for securing API endpoints.
+- **Joi**: Library for validation in JavaScript, used for validating input data.
 - **JEST and SUPERTEST**: Testing libraries for writing and executing tests.
 - **Helmet**: Middleware for securing Express.js applications by setting various HTTP headers.
 - **Express Rate Limit**: Middleware for handling rate limiting and request throttling.